Activity note: Hotel check-in available from 3:00 p.m.

 Morning: We’ll start out by traveling west from Craig on US Highway 50 to Dinosaur National Monument.
 After being closed for over 5 years the Quarry Exhibit Hall located over the world famous Carnegie Dinosaur Quarry has reopened.
 The exhibit hall allows visitors to view the wall of approximately 1,500 dinosaur bones.
 The facility also features exhibits on life during the late Jurassic Period.
 A Park Ranger will explain the importance of the park and the conflicts with encroaching oil and natural gas production in the area.
 The Yampa and Green Rivers join deep within the National Monument.
 Local legend has it that Butch Cassidy and the Sundance Kid were frequent visitors of the Bassett sisters whose family homesteaded in what has now become part of the National Monument.
 On the other hand, Dinosaur National Monument's cultural history dates back at least 10,000 years.
 Indian rock art in the form of petroglyphs and pictographs reveal evidence of the first people who resided here.
 The Fremont Indians lived in the canyons of Dinosaur National Monument 800 - 1,200 years ago.
 Following the Fremont were the Ute and Shoshone, who still inhabit communities in the area today.
 Spanish explorers crossed the region in the 1700s.
 In the 1800s, settlers from Europe and the eastern United States arrived in the area and left their mark on the landscape with their homesteads.
 The Yampa and Green Rivers provide water for survival in the arid country.
 Those who had access to the rivers and a constant flow of water survived, while others dried up with drought and moved away.
 Now, many of the remains of homesteads are found alongside the Indian art work of the past.

-Lunch: At a local restaurant in Rangely, we’ll have a buffet lunch including coffee, tea, lemonade, and water.
+Lunch: At a local museum in Rangely, we’ll have a catered buffet lunch including coffee, tea, lemonade, and water.
+We will have time to view the unique exhibit.

 Afternoon: Continuing, we’ll travel the length of the Dinosaur Diamond Scenic byway through mountains and rugged valleys to Colorado National Monument.
 The Monument celebrated its 100th anniversary in 2011.
 The amazing geology of the Colorado Plateau begins here with the red rock formations that extend into Utah and northern Arizona.
 Between 1912 and 1921 Grand Valley residents completed the Serpents Trail which was the first motorized route into the Monument.
 The 23 mile long Rim Rock Drive was constructed by CCC and WPA workers in the 1930’s.
 We descend from the Monument into the Grand Valley known for its orchards and vineyards.
 In the late 1800s, settlers drew water from the Colorado River to irrigate their vineyards.
 To survive during Prohibition, they planted peaches, apricots, pears and apples.
 In more recent years, vineyards have replaced the older orchards and grape production is now a mainstay of the economy.
 En route, our journey will be illuminated by expert commentary provided by our Group Leader focusing on the human and natural history, as well as stops at scenic pull-off viewpoints.
 Upon arrival in Palisade, we’ll check into our inn in the heart of Grand Valley.